aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/set-a-particular-document-property/_index.md

 ## Error Handling

 The API can return the following error responses.
-Handle them according to your application’s needs.
+Handle each response according to your application’s needs.

 | HTTP Status | Description                                                 | Example JSON Body                                                                |
 | ----------- | ----------------------------------------------------------- | -------------------------------------------------------------------------------- |